-When you move into a new home you inevitably want to explore all over to see what you just bought; you should do this with a few things in mind, beyond where you’re going to put your furniture.
-Items needed: a flash light and an inexpensive label maker.
+When you move into a new home, you inevitably will want to explore all over to see what you just bought; you should do this with a few things in mind.
+Items needed: a flashlight and an inexpensive label maker.

-1. You need to look around to see where your new home’s main water shut-off valve is hidden.
+1. You need to look around to see where your new home’s main water shut-off valve is located.
 Mark it with a ribbon of some sort, and also print a label to put on the pipe that says “Main Shut Off.”
 Also, make sure you can turn it.
-If you can’t or if it’s very difficult, have it replaced immediately to help ensure that it functions when you need it.
+If you can’t, have it replaced immediately to help ensure that it functions when you need it.

 2. If a basement is unfinished, look for any exposed valves that might go to the kitchen, bathrooms, appliances, or outdoor hose bibs.
 Check if they function properly.
-Print labels in case you need to shut the water off to the fixture, and so you can turn the water off to hose bibs when cold weather is expected.
+Print labels in case you need to shut the water off, and so you can turn the water off to hose bibs when cold weather is expected.